 Take a look through our ensemble selection, and you can preview an audio sample of each as well as a PDF sample of the score.
-You may also download the free full audio track of each arrangement from the product page.
+You may also download the free full audio track of each piece from the product page.

 This is a bright, cheerful 16th note Latin/Rock chart which sounds sophisticated but is very accessible to the performers.
 The 2nd acoustic guitar part often doubles with the bass in horizontal, rhythmical patterns and the 3rd guitar part is mostly finger patterns over easy but interesting chords.
 Acoustic guitar 1 has a catchy, highly syncopated melody line and a fully notated solo section which should present few technical demands.
 This chart is an absolute favourite with Murray’s own guitar ensemble.

-Here is a great sounding 16th note Swing Funk Shuffle that is fun to play and is written for 3 acoustic guitars, electric guitar, drums and bass.
+Here is a great sounding 16th note Sing Funk Shuffle that is fun to play and is written for 3 acoustic guitars, electric guitar, drums and bass.
 The electric guitar provides the groove riff that is essential to this style and the 3rd guitar takes the rhythm guitar role with simple, contemporary chords and the occasional fingerstyle.
 Guitars 1 and 2 handle the catchy melody and harmony and should have few technical challenges.
-However, Guitar 1 has a long, detailed and moderately demanding solo that your best guitarists will fight over.
+However, guitar 1 has a long, detailed and moderately demanding solo that your best guitarists will fight over.